hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## What This Tool Does

 DGCat-Admin manages LTM datagroups and custom URL categories on F5 BIG-IP systems.
 If you're running SSL Orchestrator, you probably have a bunch of datagroups and URL categories driving your security policies.
-This tool makes them easier to manage.
+This tool makes them easier to manage and ensure your deployed SSLO topology stays synchronized with regards to security policy lookups.

-You can run it directly on a BIG-IP (TMSH mode) or remotely from any Linux/Mac box with curl and jq (REST API mode).
+You can DGCat-Admin directly on a BIG-IP (TMSH mode) or remotely from any Linux/Mac box with curl and jq (REST API mode).
 The REST API mode also lets you push changes to multiple BIG-IPs at once.

 ---